motech/motech/docs/source/get_started/configure_hipaa.rst

 A status message API for posting status messages that get persisted in the database is also exposed by the admin module and can be leveraged.

-When you develop you own application, you make sure you have enough logging statements to trace activity in the application.
+When you develop your own application, you should make sure you have enough logging statements to trace activity in the application.

 ###################